 An unmodulated carrier is a valid message and decodes to a string of '*' characters.
 This is useful for testing a path to see how short a symbol period it will support.
 A long unmodulated carrier can be recorded and presented to the decoder to test the decode performance using different code strengths, message lengths and symbol periods - up to a maximum total duration limited by the length of the carrier sample.

-The cascaded code is linear, therefore the performance of an 'all-star' message is representative of any other message.
+The cascaded code is linear, therefore the performance of a carrier 'message' is representative of any other message.

 After a successful decode, a data file is produced which gives information about the received message.
 On the Windows version of the decoder this file is named by replacing the .wav of the signal filename with -symbols.csv.